willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

   - 16+: If the party took interest in Groubun's potion ingredients [yesterday at the Ordo](./03-visiting-the-ordo-magicae.md), to identify the alchemical ingredients as those that Groubun was using in the lab the previous day, or using in his recent batch of experiments.

 The wall opposite the staircase is actually hollow, and hides the entrance to the Piranhas' hideout.
-This wall is partially obstructed by crates and smaller pallets, and there is one of the gang's marks on the wall.
-FIXME: image?
+This wall is partially obstructed by crates and smaller pallets, and there is the [gang mark for hiding spot / disguise](../appendix/appendix-custom-items.md#gang-symbols) on the wall.
 There will be splintered wood and scratch marks on the stone floor near the hollow wall.

 - Unless the party arrived to [all calm](#all-calm), these smaller crates and pallets will appear to have been moved to the side, exposing the opposite wall.
 - (Investigation DC 13) (Perception DC 13) (Automatic: The wall is exposed) (ADV: At least one gang mark has been found before) To notice the gang mark in the hollow wall.
   - The gang mark is etched into the wall, rather than being "drawn" on like the others the party has encountered before.
-It appears to be very simple in its design, just in the shape of a tooth with no further markings.
-FIXME: image?
+It is the symbol for hiding spot or disguise (and indicates the presence of the hideout if deciphered).
     - (History DC 11) The tooth shape is remarkably similar in size and design to the necklace ornaments that have been found on fallen Piranhas members.
   - 15+: To identify the portion of the hollow wall that "opens" when the hole provided by the gang mark is filled.